This post was written in April of 2012.

-There is so much talk about being an encourager.
-In fact, just mouse over Ephesians 6:22, Colossians 4:8, 1 Thessalonians 5:14 and you can quickly surmise that God is all about encouraging others.
+There is so much in the Bible about being an encourager.
+In fact, just mouse over Ephesians 6:22, Colossians 4:8, 1 Thessalonians 5:14 and you can quickly surmise that God commands that we encourage others.

 So why would I tell you to be a discourager?

 Allow me to explain what I mean.
 About 33 years ago, Brian Thomas Doucher was born.
 After a series of events, we were brought into each other’s lives.
 He truly was one of the best friends I’ve ever had, and I would venture to say I was one of his best friends.
 On Sunday, April 8, 2012, Brian ended his own life.
 It is almost hard to type, but Brian committed suicide.

 The circumstances are irrelevant.
 I’m not going to try to explain it (I don’t think I could), and I’m not trying to blame anyone.
 What I want to talk about in this post is how we can “be a discourager.”
 That is, how can we discourage people from repeating Brian’s mistake.